PhilipPartsch/open-someip-spec/src/someip-compat.rst

 Implementations shall allow every client to access every SOME/IP Service Instance and Eventgroup that is configured on the port.

-Note: This means it is forbidden to limit the resources, so that a client can only access the Services that are currently configured.
+Note: This means it is forbidden to limit the resources, so that a client can only access the services that are currently configured.
 If another Eventgroup or Service Instance is available on this socket, the SOME/IP implementation may not limit access to it by means of resources.

 .. heading:: Supporting multiple versions of the same service.
     :id: feat_req_someipcompat_713